 Complete the Internship Application and send to the address indicated with the following materials:

-Our preferred deadline is April 1, 2014; however applications will be reviewed as they arrive.
-Early applications are encouraged.
+Our preferred deadline is April 1, 2014; however applications will still be accepted after the April 1st application deadline.
+Early applications are encouraged as applications will be reviewed as they are received.
 Interviews will begin in mid-February.

 Please contact Marianne LaCrosse, General Manager and Education Programs Director, at 650-330-2131.

 The Artist Liaison Intern serves as the primary point of contact for festival artists and will work closely with festival staff to coordinate logistics including travel, housing, local transportation, and scheduling.
 Download Full Description »